LandOfTheRair/landoftherair.github.io/_docs/getting-started/faq.md

 ###### What are combat adds?

 Combat adds are expressed in terms of offense/defense.
 For example, if you have combat adds of 1/2, that means you have an offensive combat bonus of 1, and a defensive combat bonus of 2.

+###### How do I level up?

+When you think you have enough experience, head to your class trainer and "Train" with them.
+You'll gain levels based on how much experience you have stored up.